How to Create a Puppy Linux Live USB Drive

 list disk

-Identify the number corresponding to your USB drive.
-It's also a good idea to confirm using at least one other method such as file explorer or the disk management tool (diskmgmt.msc) that the drive is correct, before proceeding.
+Identify the disk number corresponding to your USB drive.
+Confirm this using File Explorer or the Disk Management tool (diskmgmt.msc) before proceeding.

 select disk X